krisp/BatteryTimer/README.md

 Using the CLI:
   Connect the Arduino Micro board via USB and establish a serial connection at 9600bps within PD_WAIT.
 Press enter to activate the CLI and reset the PD_WAIT timer.
 Type help for a list of commands and their use.
+Note that changes to parameters are not saved until the "save" command is issued.
 </pre>